 This is great stuff for a Shopping campaign.
 It’s exactly what they were designed to do – match very specific searches with exactly what the searcher is looking for.

 But what if the searchers simple inputs best beds or buy bed online.
 What product should you choose to show?

 If you let Google decide, then they’ll rotate the products until they find a winner based on CTR.
 But then it might be too late and you have burned through a lot of budget.

 The solution is to use a custom label named Most Popular (you can name it in whichever way you want) that you apply to the most popular size.
 In this case, let’s say King Size beds are the most popular models.
 We’ll apply the Most Popular custom label to all King Size models.

 In the Most Popular Sizes campaign, you create a product filter based on the custom label Most Popular.
 The Most Popular Sizes campaigns gets the high priority and the Everything Else gets a normal priority.
 You can take this one step further and apply your most popular keywords as exact match negatives in the Everything Else campaign.

 This is a simple version of just one way you can ensure that your shopping campaigns show your most popular products for generic searches thereby given you the best chances of having a high CTR and converting searchers.

 23) Utilizing CPA as a Steering Force for Your Bid Management

 I haven’t used CPA bidding for an ecommerce store since 2012 (I think).
-This is partly because it’s highly inefficient, but it also has something to do with the fact that most ecommerce stores are now able to either track revenue directly in Google Analytics or in Google AdWords through valuetrack.
+This is partly because it’s highly inefficient, but it also has something to do with the fact that most ecommerce stores are now able to either track revenue directly in Google Analytics or in Google Ads through valuetrack.
 Believe it or not, it was a lot less common back in 2012.

 Another reason is because I simply don’t take clients in that don’t have the option to track revenue for their marketing efforts.
 That’s how big of a deal it is when I say that CPA bidding for ecommerce is dead.